-Students are not permitted to work extra hours during the semester with the intention to "bank" field hours to complete any semester before the official last day of field placement.
-Students are not allowed to "roll" hours over to the next semester.
-However, students, only with the permission of their field instructor, preceptor, and field liaison, may accrue a maximum of 24 hours (3 days) during the academic year to compensate for any days missed in field as the result of illness, personal/family emergency, etc. Students, however, should not use these days for other purposes, such as study for exams or writing papers, and need to seek approval from the agency field instructor to utilize the accrued hours.
+Students are not permitted to work extra hours during the quarter with the intention to "bank" field hours to complete any quarter before the official last day of field placement.
+Students are not allowed to "roll" hours over to the next quarter.
+However students, only with the permission of his/her field instructor, preceptor, and field liaison, may accrue a maximum of 24 hours (3 days) during the academic year to compensate for any days missed in field as the result of illness, personal/family emergency, etc. Students, however, should not use these days for other purposes, such as study for exams and need to seek approval from the agency field instructor to utilize the hours accrued.
 There are a few exceptions to this, primarily school-based placements where the time schedule is client-driven.
 The purpose of the limitations is to ensure that field practicum stays in sequence with practice classes.